dustinpfister/blog_posts/_posts/canvas-example-game-cannon-shoot.md

 layout: post
 categories: canvas
 id: 614
-updated: 2020-03-23 09:29:27
+updated: 2020-07-14 10:50:26
-version: 1.18
+version: 1.19
 ---

-The will be a post on a cannon shoot [canvas example](/2020/03/23/canvas-example/) type game.
+This will be a post on a cannon shoot type game that will be yet another one of my [canvas example](/2020/03/23/canvas-example/) posts.
+The idea here is to just keep making one canvas example after another until I manage to make one or tow that might prove to be worth a higher investment of time if people show an interest in one.
+So this kind of game is just one of many different types of games that come to mind, and I figured that I should make at least one cannon shoot type game for this series of posts.

 There are many games like this on the open Internet such as [kitten cannon](https://www.youtube.com/watch?v=BtXSxeVDYD4) where the basic mechanics are than the player sets an angle and initial power value and then that is used to determine how far the object will go in a game map.

 <!-- more -->